-The table below sets out the Authority 's objectives for the CAM and how they support its overall aims and objectives.
+The table below sets out the Authority 's objectives for the CAM and how they support the Authority's overall aims and objectives.

-Goal Objectiv 'e CAM Objective CAM sub-objective Desirable Economy ener ar ac po w ho Support new housing nd development to ccommodate a growing opulation and vorkforce, and address ousing affordability ssues CAM 1: Promote economic growth and opportunity CAM 2: Support the acceleration of housing delivery as set out in existing and emerging Local Plans CAM-E1: CAM will facilitate greater productivity in Greater Cambridge and the wider region (including Garden Villages) through enhanced efficiencies in travel CAM-E2: Support new employment by enhancing sustainable access to and attractiveness of key existing and planned employment zones and major areas of housing growth: New settlements and enterprise zones already included in existing adopted Local Plans Future growth as identified in Local Plans New Garden Village settlements Existing settlements with anticipated employment growth (including growth of offices, research and laboratories facilities) Supporting the development of New settlements being brought forward by any future development corporations created in the Oxford-Cambridge corridor.
-24/7 operation Utilisation of smart infrastructure
+Goal Objective CAM Objective CAM sub-objective Desirable Economy Support new housing and development to accommodate a growing population and workforce, and address housing affordability issues Connect all new and existing communities sustainably so residents can easily access a good job within 30 CAM 2: Support the acceleration of housing delivery CAM-E1: Promote agglomeration CAM-E2: Support new employment by enhancing access to and attractiveness of key designated employment areas by specifically enabling, serving and supporting: New settlements and enterprise zones already included in existing adopted Local Plans New Garden Village settlements Supporting the development of New settlements being brought forward by any future development corporations created in the Oxford-Cambridge corridor.
+CAM-E3: Increase labour market catchment CAM-E4: Serve and support new areas for sustainable housing development CAM-E5: Provide overall transport capacity to enable and accommodate future growth CAM-E6: Improve transport connectivity CAM-E7: Improve journey time reliability 24/7 operation Possibility for a freight capacity Utilisation of smart infrastructure